5 Roadblocks the Tiny House Movement Faces

 Finally, real estate developers are in business to make money.
 It might cost them $60,000 to construct a tiny home and $110,000 for a standard-sized model.
 However, they can sell the latter for up to half a million dollars in some areas, whereas they’ll barely recuperate their costs on the former.

-Making the tiny houses movement a reality for the millions of displaced Americans in need of shelter will likely require governmental incentives for builders to construct such properties.
+Realizing the movement’s objective for the millions of displaced Americans in need of shelter will likely require governmental incentives for builders to construct such properties.
 Considering that federal authorities give short shrift to the enormity of the housing crisis, it’s unlikely that help will come from above.
-Local municipalities will need to lead the way and have much smaller budgets.
+Local municipalities will need to lead the way but have much smaller budgets.